The 3 Important Concerns Parents Have About Online Grooming Addressed

 - Most of the games designed with kids in mind have safety features to prevent your kids from getting inappropriate advances from possible online sexual predators.
 However, the others that are for a broader range of users and not just for kids have fewer to no safeguard settings.

 - Your kids encountering and talking to strangers are possible in apps and sites that allow interactions between users without age verifications or moderations put into place.
+According to Rachel Busman, PsyD, “In terms of internet safety, a no-talking-to-strangers rule is important.”

 You, as a parent, must also be aware of these: